 - The right of Access.
 You can contact the NHS Digital service centre to request access to your personal information.
-They can be contacted on 0300 303 5678 or email (firstname.lastname@example.org).
-Our customer service centre is open 9am to 5pm, Monday to Friday except on public holidays.
+They can be reached at 0300 303 5678 or by email (firstname.lastname@example.org).
+Our customer service centre is open from 9am to 5pm, Monday to Friday, except on public holidays.

 - The right to erasure (“right to be forgotten”).
-Your ‘customer’ record and booking details will be deleted as per section 3.
-You can contact the NHS Digital service centre to request deletion of your personal information.
+Your ‘customer’ record and booking details will be deleted as per section 6.
+You can contact the NHS Digital service centre to request the deletion of your personal information.

-- The right to restriction of processing.
+- The right to restriction of the processing.
 Requests to restrict processing need to be made to the customer service centre.
 Any requests to restrict processing by the Personal Demographics Service would be passed to the relevant team in NHS Digital.
-Any requests to restrict processing by the National Immunisation Management Service (NIMS) citizens will be passed to System C who operate the service.
+Any requests to restrict processing by the National Immunisation Management Service (NIMS) citizens will be given to System C, which operates the service.

 - The right to data portability.
 This does not apply to this Service.

 - The right to object.
-Please contact the NHS Digital service centre to object to your personal data being collected and processed.
-The request will be analysed by the Service and responded to as required by law.
+Please get in touch with the NHS Digital service centre to object to your data being collected and processed.
+The Service will analyse the request and respond as required by law.

 - The right to withdraw consent.
-You have the right to withdraw the consent to be contacted by the service for booking confirmations, and if your appointments have to be cancelled.
+You have the right to withdraw the permission to be contacted by the service for booking confirmations and if your appointments have to be cancelled.
 Changes to consent should be directed to the NHS Digital service centre.

-If you have any queries in relation to the use of your personal information in connection with the Service, or if you want to exercise any of your rights above, please contact email@example.com
+If you have any queries about using your personal information in connection with the Service or want to exercise any of your rights above, please get in touch with us.

-Our Data Protection Officer is Kevin Willis, whose duties include monitoring internal compliance and advising the organisation on its data protection obligations.
-You can contact him at firstname.lastname@example.org
+Our Data Protection Officer is Jon Moore, whose duties include monitoring internal compliance and advising the organisation on its data protection obligations.
+You can contact him at email@example.com

-If we are unable to resolve any queries or concerns in relation to the use of your personal information in connection with the Service, you can raise your concern with the Information Commissioner.
+If we are unable to resolve any queries or concerns about the use of your personal information in connection with the Service, you can raise your concern with the Information Commissioner.
 You can contact the Information Commissioner’s Office:

 - using the online Contact Us service